mvolkmann/blog/src/smalltalk/60-contributing.md

 layout: topic-layout.njk
 ---

+## Cuis-Smalltalk-Dev Changes

-Suggested improvements to Cuis should be discussed on the mailing list at [Cuis-dev -- Discusion of Cuis Smalltalk](https://lists.cuis.st/mailman/listinfo/cuis-dev).
+Suggested improvements to Cuis Smalltalk should be discussed on the mailing list at
+[Cuis-dev -- Discusion of Cuis Smalltalk](https://lists.cuis.st/mailman/listinfo/cuis-dev).
 If interest is shown there then a "Change Set" should be submitted.